ForNeVeR/Cerebellum/README.md

-﻿Cerebellum
+Cerebellum
 ==========

 About
 =====
 Cerebellum is simple server for sharing various kinds of data between various clients.
-Main focus made on to-do lists integrated with emacs org-mode files.
+Main focus will be made on to-do lists integrated with emacs org-mode files.

 Building
 ========